Liverpool Regeneration Tracker

 Upper Central

-Upper Central is a strategic 56-acre city-centre regeneration framework serving as a primary gateway between Liverpool Central, Lime Street, and the Knowledge Quarter.
-The project aims to deliver 2.5 million sq ft of mixed-use development, focusing on attracting digital, tech, and creative sectors to strengthen the city's Knowledge Quarter ecosystem while improving pedestrian connectivity and the public realm.
+Upper Central is a 56-acre regeneration initiative centred on Liverpool Central Station, acting as a strategic gateway between the city centre and the Knowledge Quarter.
+The project aims to deliver 2.5 million sq ft of mixed-use development, fostering growth in the digital, tech, and creative sectors while improving public realm and connectivity.
+The framework remains a long-term priority for the city, with ongoing efforts to integrate mobility strategies and unlock key development sites.

 City centre / Knowledge Quarter gatewayL1, L3